MSME & Startups Forum - Bharat

-MSME & Startups Forum – Bharat is an Indian nonprofit organization founded to facilitate entrepreneurs and businesses to head the Prime Minister of India Narendra Modi's call for AtmaNirbharBharat and #VocalForLocal campaign.
+MSME & Startups Forum – Bharat is an Indian nonprofit organization founded in 2020 to facilitate entrepreneurs and businesses to heed the Prime Minister of India Narendra Modi's call for AtmaNirbharBharat (Self reliant India) and #VocalForLocal campaign.

-It is an Indian NGO that provides a platform for Indian MSMEs & startups.
+It is an Indian non-governmental organization that provides a platform for Indian Micro, Small and Medium Enterprises (MSMEs) & startups.

-The founder and national president of MSME & Startup Forum -Bharat, Mr. Manoj Kumar Shah called on the union minister of Road Transport & Highways and the Minister of Micro, Small and Medium Enterprises (MSME), Mr. Nitin Gadkari on 1 March 2021.
+The founder and national president Mr. Manoj Kumar Shah called on the union of the minister of Road Transport & Highways and the Minister of Micro, Small and Medium Enterprises (MSME), Mr. Nitin Gadkari on 1 March 2021.

 The Forum has an expansive presence.
 It has 145 chapters in India, across 27 states and 5 union territories, covering a total of 90 cities.
 It also has 10 cross-border chapters.